Provides information on mindfulness, how to practise it and how it can help with mental health problems.

 - one of the professional bodies listed in our information on how to find a private therapist.

 For more information on things to consider when starting any kind of therapy, see our page getting the most from therapy.

-- is designed and delivered by qualified mindfulness teachers
+- is designed by qualified mindfulness teachers

 - gives you clear information about its potential benefits and risks

 - provides information about research studies that have explored how effective it is

 - is supported by the NHS or a mental health organisation

 - has been recommended to you by someone you trust.

 Many people practise mindfulness online or use a smartphone app to help.
 Online resources might be useful when you're feeling less able to engage in face-to-face support.